Fresh Kill: Reception and legacy

 — "Fresh Kill is described by Cheang herself as a work of eco-cybernoia.
 An environment in which the inability to access the media of change causes the uprising of low-fi activism and hacker mentality, or “hacktivism” if you will."

 In a review for The Los Angeles Times, critic Kevin Thomas offered praise for Cheang's direction and Hagedorn's writing, noting that the film's "interaction of a deteriorating environment, burgeoning cyberspace and mounting urban paranoia [...] create a vividly contemporary background" for a "gentle lesbian love story."
 The Quad Cinema, where the film had its U.S. premiere, called Fresh Kill "an underseen radical feminist gem" and favorably compared it to Brazil and Born in Flames.
 Conversely, Janet Maslin of The New York Times offered praise for the film's soundtrack but described Fresh Kill as "aimless, arty self-indulgence carried to a remarkable extreme," while Nathan Rabin of The A.V.
-Club surmised that the film was "too confused and disjointed to be anything but a well-intentioned, intermittently interesting failure."
+Club surmised that the film as a "typically Godardian pastiche of formal experimentation" that was thin in plot, lacking sympathetic characters and "too confused and disjointed to be anything but a well-intentioned, intermittently interesting failure."

 The film is noted for its themes of solidarity by marginalized groups against racism and sexism; its condemnation of transnational capitalism; and its depiction of how "resistance circulates through networks originally designed to facilitate the exchange of labor, commodities, and capital."
 In her analysis of Fresh Kill, Gina Marchetti notes how the film depicts "the emancipatory potential of the digital," offering "hope for seizing the means of communication by reflecting on its own production and providing an image of radical media empowerment to inspire others."
 The film is noted for its influence on hacker subculture, with a 1995 article about the film for the now-defunct hacker publication InfoNation containing one of the first uses of the term "hacktivism".

+Home media

+The film was released on Blu-ray by the Criterion Collection on May 19, 2026.